djsutherland/arxiv-collector/README.md

 ## Usage

-Install with `pip install arxiv-collector` or `conda install -c conda-forge arxiv-collector`, or just download `arxiv_collector.py` (it's standalone).
+Install with `pip install arxiv-collector` or `conda install -c conda-forge arxiv-collector` – or just download [`arxiv_collector.py`](arxiv_collector.py), it's a stand-alone script with no dependencies.
+Works with any reasonable version of Python 3, or 2.7 if you really must.

 Use with `arxiv-collector` from your project's main directory, or `arxiv-collector file.tex` if you have more than one `.tex` file and it can't guess correctly which one to use; `arxiv-collector --help` for more.